 Define national ICT standards in line with the international ones to guarantee the production of infrastructures and software according to the international standards and to ensure interoperability between different ICT applications and e-government services at national, sub-regional and regional levels.

-Recognize that effective regulation need to take into account national standards , as well as national conformity and quality management systems.
+Recognize the importance of effective regulation taking into account national standards , as well as national conformity and quality management systems.

 Build national ICT standardization, conformity and quality management system.